sputnik524/sputnik524.github.io/_pages/about.md

       <br>
        <a href="https://github.com/amomorning/pbs-fluid">Github Repo</a>
       <br>
-      In this project, we present a
+      In this project, we implement a fluid simulator with Taichi, which incroperates bunch of different numerical algorithms based on pervasive Advection-Projection methods.
+In specific, we compare the visual effect of a 2D plume among different algorithms, together with algorithm explanations.
+Especially, we also implement [advection-refelction](https://jzehnder.me/publications/advectionReflection/) scheme according to this paper for better energy perservasion.
     </td>
   </tr>
 </table>